Harmonic Convergence: Astrological interpretations

 The convergence is purported to have "corresponded with a great shift in the earth’s energy from warlike to peaceful."
 Believers of this esoteric prophecy maintain that the Harmonic Convergence ushered in a five-year period of Earth's "cleansing", where many of the planet's "false structures of separation" would collapse.

 Adherents deemed the event as beginning a new age of universal peace, with signs indicating a "major energy shift" was about to occur, a turning point in Earth's collective karma and dharma, and that this energy was powerful enough to change the global perspective of man from one of conflict to one of co-operation.
 Actress and author Shirley MacLaine called it a "window of light," allowing access to higher realms of awareness.

 According to Argüelles, the Harmonic Convergence also began the final 25-year countdown to the end of the Mayan Long Count in 2012, which would be the so-called end of history and the beginning of a new 5,125-year cycle.
 Evils of the modern world (war, materialism, violence, abuses, injustice, oppression, etc.) would have ended with the birth of the 6th Sun and the 5th Earth on December 21, 2012.

 Power centers

 An important part of the Harmonic Convergence observances was the idea of congregating at "power centers."
-Power centers were places, such as Mount Shasta, California, Mount Fuji, and Mount Yamnuska where the spiritual energy was held to be particularly strong.
+Power centers were places, such as Mount Shasta, California, Mount Fuji, Mount Yamnuska, and Grasshopper Hill Farm, Maine where the spiritual energy was held to be particularly strong.
 The belief was that if 144,000 people assembled at these power centers and meditated for peace, that the arrival of the new era would be facilitated.